ayoubsaouti/JAVA-Q5/readme.md

 # Documentation

 ## Introduction
 The Game Management system is a backend application designed to manage game sessions, track player statistics, and facilitate game participation.
-This application uses Spring Boot for backend development and communicates with a player management system through REST API endpoints.
+This application is split into two main components:

+1. **Game Management**: Responsible for managing games, game sessions, and game participations.
+2. **Player Management**: Handles the player profiles, stats, levels, and friendships between players.

+Both components communicate through RESTful APIs.

 ## Table of Contents
 1. [Endpoints](#endpoints)